NDMAC/apk-updater/README.md

 In the above example the 'http://yourserver/anyUpdateServerRoute' URL will return the list of all available APK packages as a JSON list.

-### Configuration
+## Configuration

-#### APK Directory
+### APK Directory

 To change APK directory an extra parameter is needed during initialization.
 Eg.
 ```javascript
 enable(app, '/anyUpdateServerRoute', 'myDirectory');
 ```

-### Client usage
+## Client usage

+See [android-auto-updater-client](https://github.com/NDMAC/android-auto-updater-client) for client implementation.

+### Provided routes

 HTTP GET method returns a JSON list of all available packages.

-HTTP POST method with 'pkgname' and 'version' parameters returns a download URL if an update is available for the given package and version.
+HTTP POST method with 'pkgname' and 'version' parameters returns an auto-generated download URL if an update is available for the given package and version.

-See [android-auto-updater-client](https://github.com/NDMAC/android-auto-updater-client) for client implementation.